junxit/us-congress-bills-117/metadata.md

 - 2021-02-04 — Introduced in House
 - 2021-02-04 — Referred to the House Committee on Science, Space, and Technology.
 - 2021-02-04 — Referred to the Subcommittee on Research and Technology.
+- 2022-01-12 — Subcommittee on Research and Technology Discharged.
+- 2022-01-19 — Committee Consideration and Mark-up Session Held.
+- 2022-01-19 — Ordered to be Reported (Amended) by Voice Vote.
+- 2022-05-03 — Placed on the Union Calendar, Calendar No. 225.
+- 2022-05-03 — Reported (Amended) by the Committee on Science, Space, and Technology.
+H. Rept.
+117-305.
+- 2022-05-03 — Reported (Amended) by the Committee on Science, Space, and Technology.
+H. Rept.
+117-305.